-Skill The language user can: Exercise Speaking reasonably fluently relate a straightforward narrative or description as a linear sequence of points.
-(DESCRIBING EXPERIENCE) 2, 3, 6, 7, 8,12 W1 enter unprepared into conversations on familiar topics.
-(CONVERSATION) 1, 2 explain why something is a problem, discuss what to do next, compare and contrast alternatives.
+Skill The language user can Exercise Speaking reasonably fluently relate a straightforward narrative or description as a linear sequence of points.
+(DESCRIBING EXPERIENCE) 3, 6, 7, 8,12 W1 enter unprepared into conversations on familiar topics.
+(CONVERSATION) 1 give or seek personal views and opinions in discussing topics of interest.
+(INFORMAL DISCUSSION) 2 explain why something is a problem, discuss what to do next, compare and contrast alternatives.
 (GOAL-ORIENTED CO-OPERATION) 6, 7, 8, 9, 12 W1, W3, W4, W6, W7 cope with less routine situations in shops, post offices, banks, e.g. returning an unsatisfactory purchase.
-(TRANSACTIONS TO OBTAIN GOODS AND SERVICES) 5 Writing write accounts of experiences, describing feelings and reactions in simple connected text.
+(TRANSACTIONS TO OBTAIN GOODS AND SERVICES) 3, 5 Writing write accounts of experiences, describing feelings and reactions in simple connected text.
 (CREATIVE WRITING) W5 write notes conveying simple information of immediate relevance to friends, service people, teachers and others who feature in his/her everyday life, getting across comprehensibly the points he/she feels are important.
-(NOTES, MESSAGES AND FORMS) 11 W6 Listening generally follow the main points of extended discussion around him/her, provided speech is clearly articulated in standard dialect.
+(NOTES, MESSAGES AND FORMS) 11 Listening generally follow the main points of extended discussion around him/her, provided speech is clearly articulated in standard dialect.
 (UNDERSTANDING CONVERSATION) 4, 6 understand the main points of radio news bulletins and simpler recorded material about familiar subjects delivered relatively slowly and clearly.
-(UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 2, 10 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
+(UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 10 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
 (READING FOR INFORMATION AND ARGUMENT) 13 W2